History of self-driving cars: 2012

+2013

 In January 2013, Toyota demonstrated a partially self-driving car with numerous sensors and communication systems.
 Other programs in the field include the 2GetThere passenger vehicles from the Netherlands and the DARPA Grand Challenge in the USA; some plans for bimodal public transport systems include autonomous cars as a component.

-On 12 July 2013, VisLab conducted another pioneering test of autonomous vehicles, during which a robotic vehicle drove in downtown Parma with no human control, successfully navigating roundabouts, traffic lights, pedestrian crossings and other common hazards.
+On 12 July 2013, VisLab conducted another test of autonomous vehicles, during which a robotic vehicle drove in downtown Parma with no human control, navigating roundabouts, traffic lights, pedestrian crossings and other common hazards.

 In August 2013, Daimler R&D, with Karlsruhe Institute of Technology/FZI, made a Mercedes-Benz S-class vehicle with close-to-production stereo cameras and radars that drove completely autonomously for about 100 km from Mannheim to Pforzheim, Germany, following the historic Bertha Benz Memorial Route.

-Also in August 2013, Nissan announced its plans to launch several driverless cars by 2020.
-The company is building in Japan a dedicated autonomous driving proving ground, to be completed in 2014.
-Nissan installed its autonomous car technology in a Nissan Leaf electric car for demonstration purposes.
+Also in August 2013, Nissan announced its plans to launch several driverless cars by 2020, and installed its autonomous car technology in a Nissan Leaf electric car for demonstration purposes.
 The car was demonstrated at the Nissan 360 test drive event held in California in August 2013.
 In September 2013, the Leaf fitted the prototype Advanced Driver Assistance System was granted a license plate that allowed it to be driven on Japanese public roads.
 The testing car will be used by Nissan engineers to evaluate how its in-house autonomous driving software performs in the real world.
 Time spent on public roads will help refine the car's software for fully automated driving.
 The autonomous Leaf was demonstrated on public roads for the first time at a media event held in Japan in November 2013.
 The Leaf drove on the Sagami Expressway in Kanagawa prefecture, near Tokyo.
 Nissan vice chairman Toshiyuki Shiga and the prefecture's Governor, Yuji Kuroiwa, rode in the car during the test.